alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Now we could use inject `Text` as a dependency inside our `UserName` and `CompanyFantasyName` validating both classes without repeating code but I think we could do better and I will explain why.
+Now we could inject `Text` as a dependency to our `UserName` and `CompanyFantasyName` validating  without repeating code or hurting the meaning.

-Both validations are fine inside their respective classes, `UserName` should validate a user name and `CompanyFantasyName` should validate a company fantasy name on the other hand `Text` should validate only text I know it sounds weird but bears with me.
-If I have another class in the system that wants to validate only if the string is valid and not the length or even do not want to validate at all.

-This means `Text` class has more than one responsibility different from their counterparts as it's in charge of validating if the string is not null and also checking if it is in a specific range of characters.

-So I will use the decorator pattern to add some composition in our `Text` implementations, one for each check and add the tests for it.

-Let's change simple text and create the null check implementation first.
+{% highlight csharp %}
+public class CompanyFantasyName : FantasyName {
+    private readonly Text fantasyName;

+    public CompanyFantasyName(Text fantasyName) {
+        this.fantasyName = fantasyName;
+    }

+    public string value() {
+        return fantasyName.value();
+    }
+}
+{% endhighlight %}

+We could end here and will be fine for now but what is the responsibility of `SimpleText`, for me this new class is doing too much, it's validating the string and checking its size.
+What if another class in the system wants to validate a string without checking the size?
+With the current implementation, this is not possible.

+To solve this issue we might need more classes one for each responsibility.
+To achieve our goal I will use a pattern called `decorator`, so let's get to work.

 {% highlight csharp %}